-Sean Williams is Vice President and Practice Lead, Education and Internal Communications, for True Digital Communications, a full-service communication and marketing agency based in Greater Cleveland.
-Previously, he was owner of Communication AMMO, Inc..
+For eight years, he was owner of Communication AMMO, Inc..
 Focusing on research-based, strategic counsel and execution, his current and past clients include Ernst & Young (EY), the County of Kalamazoo (Mich.), Western Reserve Academy, University Liggett School, Colorado Rocky Mountain School, Reputation Leadership Group, Excelsior University, Kent State University, Ketchum Change, Avery Dennison, the Federal Reserve Bank of Cleveland, and Western Financial Group.
-Much of his current work centers on integrated communication AMMO planning process, and manager training, through the Face2Face Communication Learning Program.
+His work centered on integrated communication AMMO planning process, and manager training, through the Face2Face Communication Learning Program.

 Williams has held executive communication posts at National City Bank, KeyCorp and The Goodyear Tire & Rubber Company.
 He has earned a solid reputation for his skills in public relations measurement and evaluation, comprehensive, research-based communication consulting, and intranet strategy.
 He also provides managerial communication training through Face2Face Communication, which he acquired from Joe Williams Communications in 2015.